mixpanel/docs/pages/docs/tracking-methods/sdks/java.md

 Mixpanel makes it easy to analyze the revenue you make from individual customers.
 By associating charges with user profiles, you can compare revenue across different customer segments and calculate things like lifetime value.

-You can track a single transaction with <a style="font-family: courier" href="http://mixpanel.github.io/mixpanel-java/com/mixpanel/mixpanelapi/MessageBuilder.html#trackCharge(java.lang.String,%20double,%20org.json.JSONObject)">MessageBuilder.trackCharge</a>.
+You can track a single transaction with [`MessageBuilder.trackCharge`](http://mixpanel.github.io/mixpanel-java/com/mixpanel/mixpanelapi/MessageBuilder.html#trackCharge(java.lang.String,%20double,%20org.json.JSONObject)).
 Sending a message created with `trackCharge` will add transactions to the individual user profile, which will also be reflected in the Mixpanel Revenue report.

 ```javascript
 import com.mixpanel.mixpanelapi.MessageBuilder;